cgveradi/Will_Byers/README.md

 ## 🔬 Modeling & Performance

-We utilized an **Ensemble-first approach** to compare how different architectures handled the chemical complexity of each wine type.
+We utilized an **Ensemble-first approach** to compare how different architectures handled the chemical complexity of each wine type.To ensure the model works on unseen data, we implemented 5-Fold Stratified Cross-Validation, maintaining class ratios and ensuring a consistent performance margin ($\pm 5\%$).

 ### 🍷 Red Wine Final Results